NEC0S/Architectural-Design-Optimization/README.md

-# Architectural Design Optimization Tool
+# Architectural Design Optimization Tool - Image Processing Pipeline for Classifying Building Layouts

 ## Overview

-This project is a web-based application built with Flask that allows users to upload an image of a yellow bit map, which is then processed to calculate several key metrics, including:
+This project is an image processing pipeline designed to accurately classify bitmap images of building layouts by extracting key features.
+It is a web-based application built with Flask that allows users to upload an image of a yellow bit map, which is then processed to calculate several key metrics, including:

 - **Length** (in cm)
 - **Width** (in cm)